Shelter • Empowerment • Recovery

 Located in Owensboro, Kentucky, and built on the “Empowerment Model”, OASIS provides a safe place for women and their children to escape the trauma and devastation of domestic violence.

-For women and their children fleeing an abusive environment.
-We offer structured individual and group work in a safe and nurturing environment to facilitate change for the individual and family.
+Offers structured individual and group counseling services in a safe and nurturing environment to facilitate change for the individual and family.

 Did you know?